Groupix05/DynamicTrees-Generator/README.md

 - fileid= the id of the file
 check here for more help : https://www.cursemaven.com Dont forget the libs of your mods !!!

+Dont forget to add your mods in the mods.toml inside the resource folder (src/main/resources/META-INF)